Skip to main content

 DLM Slave (Master-Auto-Discovery)The Slave Controller connects to the Master Controller with the same DLM Network Id.
 For this to work, the DLM Master needs to be fitted with a DLM Network Id.
 You can set a DLM Network Id under LOAD MANAGEMENT > Dynamic Load Management

-DLM Slave (Master-Fixed-IP)he Slave Controller connects to the Master Controller that matches the DLM Master IP set under DLM Master IP and port .
+DLM Slave (Master-Fixed-IP)The Slave Controller connects to the Master Controller that matches the DLM Master IP set under DLM Master IP and port .
 To set a fixed IP for the Master Controller, under NETWORK set Mode for ethernet configuration to Static.
 Under Static network configuration IP set your desired network IP.

 caution